-- 1. Native terrestrial, freshwater or marine ecosystems, e.g. a salt marsh or stand or of old growth forest. - 2.
-Areas containing significant biological, geologic, hydrologic, paleontological, archeologic or scenic features, e.g. a single fossil bed or waterfall. - 3.
+- 1. Native terrestrial, freshwater or marine ecosystems, e.g. a salt marsh or stand or old growth forest. - 2.
+Areas containing significant biological, geologic, hydrologic, paleontologicpaleontological, archeologic or scenic features, e.g. a single fossil bed or waterfall. - 3.
 Areas particularly valuable for plants and wildlife: - a. as habitat for rare, endangered, endemic or otherwise unique species; - b. as exceptionally productive or diverse habitat; - c. as vanishing habitat; - d. as habitat crucial to a stage in a species' life style, e.g. spawning grounds, or wetlands along flyways.

 Natural areas are important to the community as a whole, for they offer a unique aesthetic and educational experience; i.e., the opportunity to view, study and explore the array of natural elements witnessed by the early explorers of our region.
 They serve as the natural heritage to be passed on to future generations.
-The only area designated Natural within the Seaside Rural Planning Area is in Ecola State Park.
-That portion of the park is zoned Natural Upland.